af223/17735-project/README.md

 Thus, this project contains three implementations of an ML model trained to detect anomalies in employee activity through logs:

-### 1. Isolation Forest ML model implemented with sci-kit learn
+### 1. Isolation Forest ML model implemented with scikit learn

 1. This model doesn't preserve employee privacy in any way.
 We chose to use sklearn as it's an open-source library that's one of the most commonly used Python libraries containing ML model implementations.